davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 modifier for `--extern` is necessary for use of the `--extern` flag to be equivalent to loading from a sysroot.

-Without `noprelude`, rustc implicitly inserts a `extern crate $name` when using `--extern`.
+Without `noprelude`, rustc adds crates to the extern prelude when passed in with `--extern`.
 As a consequence, if a newly-built `alloc` were passed using `--extern alloc=alloc.rlib` then `extern crate alloc` would not be required to use the locally-built `alloc`, but it would be to use the pre-built `alloc`.
 This difference in how a crate is made available to rustc should not be observable to the user.

 ↩ [*Preventing implicit sysroot dependencies*][preventing-implicit-sysroot-dependencies]